jrsmth/spring/content/08-jpa-data-modelling/README.md

     * https://start.jhipster.tech/jdl-studio/
 * Recipes example:
     * [JDL example](./res/recipes-jdl-data-model.jdl)
-        * Question: why have we not included the Ingredient (plus the other mapped entities) as a field on the Recipe entity?
+        * Question: why have we not included `Ingredient` (plus the other mapped entities) as a field on the `Recipe` entity?

 <br>